top of page

 Mid 2022 - Time changes everything!
 Ryan returned to NYC almost a full year ago and Tyler has opened his pottery studio at the farm.
 He's officially the "Mud Slinger" and you can see his beautiful pottery at our Saturday morning farm market.
 It's also amazing to see the growth that has happened on the farm this season.
 We've focused on the shade rows and building them within the concepts of agroforestry (build it like a forest).
 Dense plantings of canopy trees for shade, mid-height fruit trees for food and understory plantings of vegetables, greens & herbs to cover the soil, enhance diversity & reduce pest pressure.
 The shade rows are also beautiful year round which is a great morale booster for everyone!
 The orchard has also been a focus this season and we used the same agroforestry concepts to fill in the orchard.
 We planted many companion plants that support the health of the fruit trees - along with canopy trees that will eventually shade the fruit to prevent sun scald.
 It's been a bit tricky planting during dry season and we're looking forward to some much needed rain.
 There's nothing like rain for the happiness of plants (and people!).

 July 2024 - We just wrapped up our fifth season!
 The growth on the farm has been wonderful to witness.
 The fruit trees are maturing nicely, we have dozens of banana racks ripening, the moringa trees are giving wonderful shade (and food) and the nursery has exploded in size.
 We've sold fruit trees for many years but this past season we installed a dedicated plant nursery area with a tall shade structure.
-It's been amazing helping other families build their own food forests or add to their
+It's been amazing helping other families build their own little food forests!
+As for the family - Ryan recently spent six months traveling the world learning cuisines and techniques from Australia, Indonesia, Thailand, S Korea & Japan.
+He's back in NYC working as a Sous Chef.
+Tyler has continued to expand his Mud Slinger Studio, has been doing 12-15 art shows each year & has started teaching wheel throwing classes.
+If you'd like to get your hands on some mud - check out his class listings

 As usual - there's always plenty to do!
 If you find yourself wanting to get your hands dirty and work with some nice people - check out our workshare & volunteer opportunities.